MamidalaV/stock-analysis/README.md

   ### Final summary of the analysis for years are below and the time taken to run the code for each year:

-  - Below is the time taken for the code to run for each year:
+  - Below are the screenshots of the pop up messages showing the time taken for the code to run for each year:
     ![Refactored_2017](resources/VBA_Challenge_2017.png)